Skip to content

 Visual Materials

 The Military subseries comprises sheet music published in the United States between 1900 and 1945.
 The scores shed light on aspects of World War I and World War II.
 Also included are scores dedicated to the American Civil War, foreign military campaigns, and other aspects of military life.
-A portion of scores, though military-related, is also patriotic in nature.
-Scores about World War I (WWI) touch upon bravery; enlistments, deployments, and homecomings; the French, liberty; nostalgia; romance; branches of the United States military; patriotism; and the Red Cross.
-To note are scores about the battle of Marne; General John J. Pershing, the commander of the American Expeditionary Forces during World War I; and Kaiser Wilhelm II, the last German Emperor and King of Prussia.
+A portion of scores, though military-related, are also patriotic in nature.
+Scores about World War I (WWI) touch upon bravery; enlistments, deployments, and homecomings; the French people, liberty; nostalgia; romance; branches of the United States military; patriotism; and the Red Cross.
+There are scores about the battle of Marne; General John J. Pershing, the commander of the American Expeditionary Forces during World War I; and Kaiser Wilhelm II, the last German Emperor and King of Prussia.
 Also included are scores by popular Canadian composer and lyricist Lieutenant Gitz Rice, including Dear Old Pal of Mine, and Keep Your Head Down, Fritzie Boy.
-The scores within the World War II (WWII) category were published between 1939 and 1945 and have a similar focus as those covering WWI, but with a heavy focus on victory.
+The scores within the World War II (WWII) category were published between 1939 and 1945 and have a similar message as those covering WWI, but with a heavy focus on victory.
 Subjects specifically covered include artillery, branches of the U.S. military, enlistment, homecomings, Kaiser Wilhelm II, patriotism, romance, war bonds, and the Women's Army Corps.
 (WAC).
 To note are comic songs der Fuehrer's Face, from the Walt Disney motion picture Donald Duck in Nutzi Land, written and composed by Oliver Wallace, and G.I.
 Jive, originally composed and performed by Johnny Mercer.
-Also included is the score Nimitz and Halsey and Me!, dedicated to five-star fleet admirals Chester W. Nimitz and William Bull Halsey, Jr. Other scores within the subseries focus on the American Revolution, the American Civil War, the Mexican-American War, the Second Boer War, and the Spanish-American War.
+Also included is the score Nimitz and Halsey and Me!, dedicated to five-star fleet admirals Chester W. Nimitz and William Bull Halsey, Jr. Other scores within the subseries focus on the American Revolution, the American Civil War, the Mexican War (1846-1848), the Second Boer War, and the Spanish-American War.

 priJLC_SMUS